 - 8. Click Finish and save the program.
 Send the program to the data logger if the data logger is connected to the computer. - 9.
-If the sensor is connected to the data logger, check the output of the sensor in the data display in LoggerNet, RTDAQ, or PC400 to make sure it is making reasonable measurements.
+Connect the sensor to the data logger, check the output of the sensor in the data display in LoggerNet, PC400, RTDAQ, or PC200W to make sure it is making reasonable measurements.